 Are you considering dressing your pet up for Halloween?
 There are a few things to think about before you commit to such an adorable decision!
 Nobody can deny how precious pets look dressed up, but it isn’t for every pet!
 Some tolerate it a lot better than others.

-Before you spend a lot of money on a fancy costume, check how your pet tolerates clothing.
+Check how your pet tolerates clothing before you spend a lot of money on a fancy costume.
 Luckily, there is a pretty easy way to check.

 Put a small T-Shirt on your pet and see how they react!
-If they start pawing at it or trying to remove it by shaking or running, then costumes are not the thing for them.
-Cowering, a tucked tail, or pinned back ears also indicates that they are more overwhelmed and stressed out by the whole concept.
-Cats have an additional sign to look out for- freezing or flopping over and THEN freezing.
+If they start pawing at it or removing it by shaking or running, then costumes are not the thing for them.
+Cowering, a tucked tail, or pinned back ears indicate that they are more overwhelmed and stressed out by the whole concept.
+Cats have an additional sign to look out for freezing or flopping over and THEN freezing.

 If your pet seems comfortable with playing dress-up, there are a few potential hazards to look out for when planning out your four-legged friend’s costume.